"Tell me about a time you demonstrated leadership."

 STAR stands for Situation, Task, Action, Result.

-It's a framework for answering behavioral interview questions—the "Tell me about a time when..." questions that trip up most candidates.
+It's a framework for answering the "Tell me about a time when..." behavioral interview questions that trip up most candidates.
+The STAR method gives your answers a concrete structure interviewers are trained to evaluate. !!
+No more rambling.
+No more generic answers.

 Here's the structure:

-• It's measurable (results with numbers are credible)
+- It's measurable — results with numbers are more credible

-• It's repeatable (you can compare candidates using the same framework)
+- It's repeatable — interviewers can compare candidates using the same framework

 Why you should use it: